Project dates: March 2020 - September 2022

 Kratom (mitragyna speciosa) has become an increasingly controversial substance within the contexts of the U.S. opioid crisis.
 While popularly claimed to be an effective analgesic and alternative to methadone and buprenorphine, it has been linked to a growing number of documented cases of dependence, morbidity, and mortality.
 Kratom may also serve to interrupt the continuum of care for HIV and HCV by serving as a barrier to individuals with OUD accessing traditional healthcare and evidence-based treatments.

-The study aims are to:
+The study aims were to:

 Aim 1: Conduct cultural and market mapping of kratom-carrying outlets across the city.